python-semantic-release/python-semantic-release/docs/automatic-releases/github-actions.rst

          uses: relekang/python-semantic-release@master
          with:
            github_token: ${{ secrets.GITHUB_TOKEN }}
-           pypi_username: <ADD YOUR USERNAME HERE>
-           pypi_password: ${{ secrets.PYPI_PASSWORD }}
+           pypi_token: ${{ secrets.PYPI_TOKEN }}

-``PYPI_PASSWORD`` should be set as a secret on your repository's settings page.
+``PYPI_TOKEN`` should be set as a secret on your repository's settings page.
-It is safe to include your username directly in the configuration, although you could also set it as a secret if you wish.
+It is also possible to use username and password authentication in a similar fashion.

 .. warning::
   You must set `fetch-depth` to 0 when using ``actions/checkout@v2``, since